noi-techpark/hackathon-infrastructure/README.md

 # get user and group id of the user. use this in config of forgejo
 echo "userid:groupid = $(id -u forgejo):$(id -g forgejo)"
 ```
+## volume backup schedule
+Create a EC2 LifecycleManager backup policy that runs hourly during the hackathon event:
+`cron(0 * 1,2 8 ?
+2025)`
+with a retention of 1 day.

 # Forgejo
 ## run locally: